alessandrozito/CompressiveNMF/README.md

 * Simulation: `R/main_Simulation.R`.
 This file produces the files `output/main_simulation/df_F1.csv` and `output/main_simulation/simulation_output.csv`, which are needed to reproduce the figures.
 The original simulation was run on 20 cores in parallel on a cluster.
 To reproduce the plots, run  `R/main_Simulation_analysis.R`

+* Simulation for the CompNMF vs infinite factors: `R/Simulation_Compressive_vs_InfiniteFactors.R`.
+This file produces the files is `output/Application_ID_panc` and the figures.
+To reproduce the figure only, set `rerun = FALSE`.

 * Application on 21 breast cancer data: `R/Application_21Breast.R`.
 This file produces the files is `output/Application_21brca` and the figures.
 To reproduce the figure only, set `rerun = FALSE`.

 * Application on indels Panc-AdenoCA: `R/Application_PancAdeno_indels.R`.
 This file produces the files is `output/Application_ID_panc` and the figures.
 To reproduce the figure only, set `rerun = FALSE`.

 ## R code description, file by file